 — The United States spends over $50 billion annually on the War on Drugs.

-— Of people charged by the federal government with selling powder cocaine in 2016, 30% were black, 62% were Hispanic, and only 7% were white.
+— Of people charged by the federal government with selling powder cocaine in 2016, 30% were black, 62% were Latinx, and only 7% were white.

 — Of people charged by the federal government with selling crack cocaine in 2016, 83% were African American.

-— White people get tons of sympathy in the media for America’s present opioid epidemic, but only 16% of offenders in federal heroin cases were white, compared to 40% black and 42% Hispanic.
+— White people get tons of sympathy in the media for America’s present opioid epidemic, but only 16% of offenders in federal heroin cases were white, compared to 40% black and 42% Latinx.

 — 97% of people charged with drug crimes plead guilty.